threenine/website/content/legals/privacy-policy.md

 ### Data Export

- Where it is reasonable for the operation and development of our business, your personal data may be transferred and stored outside of the UK.
-It may also be processed by any of our staff (including contractors), other parties who may be working on a project which your personal data is relevant to or our third-party technical partner, who may be located and operating outside of the UK.
+ Where it is reasonable for the operation and development of our business, your personal data may be transferred and stored outside the UK jurisdictional boundaries.
+It may also be processed by any of our staff (including contractors), other parties who may be working on a project which your personal data is relevant to or our third-party technical partner, who may be located and operating outside the UK.

- Where your personal data is to be transferred outside of the UK, we will ensure that either:
+ Where your personal data is to be transferred outside the UK, we will ensure that either:

 1.  there is an “adequacy decision” (which complies with the Data Protection Act 2018) with respect to the data
 2. protection laws of the country to which it is transferred,